hashicorp/design-system/website/docs/components/form/masked-input/partials/code/component-api.md

 The Masked Input component has two different variants with their own APIs:

 - `Form::MaskedInput::Base` - the base component: the input control
-- `Form::MaskedInput::Field` - the field parent component: the input control, with label, helper text, and error messaging (in a wrapping container)
+- `Form::MaskedInput::Field` - the field parent component: the input control with label, helper text, and error messaging (in a wrapping container)

 ### Form::MaskedInput::Base